Treaty of Rapallo (1922): Negotiations

 Russia had already started collaboration with a German military in a project so secret that the German civilian government and diplomats did not know about it, but it made Moscow much more favourable toward a friendly deal with Germany.
 Furthermore France was trying to impose strict controls on Russian trade.
 In the German government, attitudes were split between the "Easterners", who wanted closer ties with Russia and included many diplomats and the socialists, and the "Westerners", who gave priority to normalising relations with Britain and France.
-Foreign Minister Walter Rathenau, the head of the German delegation, was a committed Westerner but was open to argument.
+Foreign Minister Walther Rathenau, the head of the German delegation, was a committed Westerner but was open to argument.
 While the main conference was dragging on in Genoa, the Russian and the German delegations secretly met at Rapallo, a nearby small resort city, and quickly signed a treaty involving mutual diplomatic recognition, cancellation of debts owed in each direction and pledges to increase economic ties.

-The Rapallo Treaty provided diplomatic cover for military cooperation, which was kept top secret, and allowed Germany to rebuild its military arsenal in Russia with the establishment of a flying school at Lipetsk, the building of a chemical weapons plant at Volsk, two factories for the production of tanks near Moscow and Rostov-on-Don and joint battlefield manoeuvres.
+The Rapallo Treaty provided diplomatic cover for military cooperation, which was kept top secret, and allowed Germany to rebuild its military arsenal in Russia with the establishment of a flying school at Lipetsk, the building of a chemical weapons plant at Volsk, a tank school near Kazan, two factories for the production of tanks near Moscow and Rostov-on-Don and joint battlefield manoeuvres.
 In return, Russian officers could be trained undercover in German military academies.
 The military entente was underpinned by a trading agreement whereby German banks offered credit lines to Russia to buy military and industrial machinery and supplies, and Russia could export vast quantities of grain.

 The Rapallo Treaty was a stunning surprise.
 Its news caused the collapse of the main conference at Genoa.
 Lloyd George and Poincaré denounced the treaty vehemently.

-Historical lessons

-Over the next century, the term "Rapallo" came to have very different lessons for different groups of concerned observers and scholars.
-In Britain and France and the smaller nations of Europe, it became the symbol of a sinister German–Soviet conspiracy to control Europe, a conclusion underscored by the 1939 Molotov–Ribbentrop Pact whereby Nazi Germany and the Soviet Union collaborated in economics, and divided the spoils of Eastern Europe and thereby set off the Second World War and half-a-century of oppression.
-For Germany, “Rapallo” symbolized a hopeful independent foreign policy of cleverly playing off Eastern and Western Europe so that the defeated nation could escape harsh repression.
-For the Soviet Union, “Rapallo” was the first great Communist diplomatic triumph, showed how the weaker nation could use pacifism to outmanoeuvre bourgeois enemies and gave the underdog regime an opportunity for normal diplomatic and commercial relations while it secretly built up military prowess.